 - a.
 All graduate students are expected to make systematic progress toward completion of their degree.
 This progress includes satisfying the conditions listed below, and achieving the benchmarks and requirements set by the individual degree programs (see IV.A.2 below). - Maintain a minimum of 3.00 GPA on both the iPOS GPA (calculated from all courses that appear on the student's approved iPOS) and Graduate GPA (calculated from all courses numbered 500 or higher that appear on the transcript).
 If either GPA falls below 3.00, the student must develop, with their advisor, an academic performance improvement plan that includes the conditions and timeframes for making satisfactory academic progress in their degree program. - Satisfy the maximum time limit for graduation from the Ph.D.
-(10 years from admission) and comply with the five-year time limit for graduation after passing the comprehensive examinations, whichever is shorter. - Stay continuously enrolled in their degree program.
+(10 years from admission) and comply with the five-year time limit for graduation after passing the comprehensive examinations, whichever is shorter. - Maintain continuous enrollment in their degree program.
 Failing to do so without a Graduate Collegeapproved Request to Maintain Continuous Enrollment is considered to be lack of academic progress and may lead to automatic dismissal of the student from the degree program.
-Persistent "W" and "T" grades during multiple semesters on a plan of study or transcript may reflect lack of academic progress. - Successfully pass comprehensive exams, qualifying exams, and/or foreign language exams. - Successfully complete the oral defense of the proposal for the dissertation. - Successfully complete the Dissertation and the oral defense of the Dissertation. - b.
-Students are responsible for verifying additional satisfactory progress policies as required by their degree program. - c.
-If a student fails to satisfy the requirements of their degree program and/or the benchmarks outlined above, the student may be placed on probation or dismissed from the program based on the Academic Unit's (department's) recommendation to Graduate College.
-The Dean of Graduate College makes the final determination.
+Persistent "W" and "I" grades during multiple semesters on a plan of study or transcript may reflect lack of academic progress. - Successfully pass all comprehensive exams, qualifying exams, and/or foreign language exams. - Successfully complete their prospectus defense for dissertation. - Successfully complete the dissertation and the oral defense of the dissertation. - b.
+Students are responsible for verifying satisfactory progress policies as required by their degree program. - c.
+If a student fails to satisfy the requirements of their degree program, the student may be placed on academic probation or may be dismissed from the program.
+The Academic Unit's will make a recommendation to Graduate College, in which the Dean of Graduate College will decide.